 All I knew was that I was whisked to the famous “glass island” on an overcrowded, stinky boat.
 I waited behind two dozen American and Japanese tourists to pay an exorbitant price for a little glass fish—what a bewildering experience!

 Still, it was the artistic traditions of the world that lured me back and inspired me to study the great artists of the past.
-Living in Europe and Latin America, I realized that in many places, centuries-old craft traditions are still living traditions.

-LAURA HAS BEEN FEATURED IN
+MY WORK HAS BEEN FEATURED IN